 Instructions are available to help you navigate myUSI to report/check outside resources and scholarships.

-Accept, decline or reduce the Direct (Student) Loan on myUSI on or after July 1.
+Accept, decline or reduce the Direct (Student) Loan on myUSI after July 1.

 Direct (Parent) Plus Loan request forms are available in paper form or online.
 If interested, your parent may apply for the Direct PLUS Loan after July 1.
 First time Direct (Parent) PLUS borrowers must complete a Master Promissory Note.